WebDeveloper-Amaan/minpro.Stone-Paper-Scissors/README.md

 # minpro.Stone-Paper-Scissors
-Min project by using JS
+Min project by using JS!